dipdill/dillycoin/doc/README.md

-Litecoin Core
+Dillycoin Core
 =============

 Setup
 ---------------------
-Litecoin Core is the original Litecoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Litecoin transactions, which requires approximately 22 gigabytes of disk space.
+Dillycoin Core is the original Dillycoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Dillycoin transactions, which requires approximately 22 gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Litecoin Core, visit [litecoin.org](https://litecoin.org/).
+To download Dillycoin Core, visit [dillycoin.com](https://dillycoin.com/).

 Running
 ---------------------
-The following are some helpful notes on how to run Litecoin Core on your native platform.
+The following are some helpful notes on how to run Dillycoin Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/litecoin-qt` (GUI) or
+- `bin/dillycoin-qt` (GUI) or
-- `bin/litecoind` (headless)
+- `bin/dillycoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run litecoin-qt.exe.
+Unpack the files into a directory, and then run dillycoin-qt.exe.

 ### macOS

-Drag Litecoin Core to your applications folder, and then run Litecoin Core.
+Drag Dillycoin Core to your applications folder, and then run Dillycoin Core.

 ### Need Help?